-While many orthopaedic issues are directly related to an injury, there may be other factors that are causing you pain.
+Many orthopaedic issues are directly related to an injury, but there may be other factors that are causing you pain.
 The providers at Prairie Orthopaedic are well-versed in the complexities of orthopaedic care and work to provide each patient with an individualized treatment plan.
 Our clinicians will consider all treatment options, including the non-surgical and minimally-invasive, to meet the unique needs of every patient.

 An orthopaedic condition and the related discomfort it is causing you may worsen over time if not treated.
 Simply performing daily activities can cause pain, especially in the hips, knees, shoulders, and elbows, to become more severe.
 Even if you feel your condition is not an emergency, there’s no reason to live with discomfort when there may be a simple and viable solution.
 Prairie Orthopaedic offers treatment and care for the following orthopaedic conditions that will allow you to regain full mobility and get back to a happy, healthy lifestyle!

 The rotator cuff is a group of tendons that connect the upper arm to the shoulder blade that works to keep your arm in the shoulder socket and helps lift and rotate your arm.
 The rotator cuff is prone to tears caused by shoulder injury or progressive degeneration, which leads to pain or immobility of the shoulder.
 When one or more of the tendons are torn, it’s no longer fully attached.
 This process can begin by fraying and as damage progresses, the tendon can tear completely.
 Symptoms include pain at night, pain lifting and lowering your arm, weakness when lifting or rotating your arm, and a crackling sensation when moving your shoulder in certain positions.
 Treatment can prevent symptoms from getting worse; the goal is to reduce pain and restore function.
 Using your rotator cuff despite increasing pain can just make the tear get larger over time.